-Let’s start with a plain and simple definition: customer acquisition is the set of activities that businesses use to bring in new customers.
+Customer acquisition is the set of activities that businesses use to bring in new customers.
 Acquiring new customers involves creating a sustainable acquisition strategy that can evolve over time.

 You need to do customer acquisition because you can’t assume your customers will always stick around.
 Our Director of Demand Generation, Brian Kotlyar likes to describe the three primary reasons for B2B customer churn this way:

 - Marriage: This happens when one of your customers acquires another, or two merge into a new company.
 For them, it might mean more money — for you, it means the loss of an account.

 - Divorce: Some of your customers will leave you.
 They’ll find a lower-priced competitor to try instead or go back to a more familiar product.

 - Death: Some of your customers just won’t be able to pay you.
 This usually happens when their company goes out of business or experiences financial hardship.

 Because marriage, divorce, and death are inevitable — no matter how good your retention strategy is — you need to have plans in place to fill the gaps left by these lost accounts and sustain your business long term.